gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 **My ask to the Go team:** Let's please fix the false positives and allow people to enable some basic warnings. `-Wall` is the bare minimum!

-## White space is significant
+## Whitespace is significant

-Let's go back to the `app/cfuncs.go` we just created:
+Let's go back to the `app/cfuncs.go` we just created that builds fine:

 ```go
 package app